Panday (character): 2005 TV series

 In 2005, ABS-CBN aired a live-action Panday television series.
 It features a young new Panday named Tristan, played by Jericho Rosales, Heart Evangelista as Eden, his love interest, and Victor Neri as Lizardo.
 Philip Salvador plays a version of Poe's character who appears in the introductory episodes.
 In this version Flavio defeated Lizardo.
 However, Lizardo's brain is still alive, and Tristan, a man from the present time, becomes the Panday in Flavio's stead, as Flavio ascended to Heaven.
 The theme song entitled "Makita Kang Muli" (To See You Again) is performed by Sugarfree and it is included on their second album.
 According to Spot.PH, this series is one of best fantasy series in Philippine television.

 Spin-off TV series

-In 2010, after the film Dugo ng Panday that starred Bong Revilla as Flavio was released, GMA Network aired its spin-off, Panday Kids.
+In 2010, after the film Ang Panday that starred Bong Revilla as Flavio was released, GMA Network aired its spin-off, Panday Kids.
 It is a re-imagining of the Panday franchise of Carlo J. Caparas as well as a homage to Poe's film character.
 The series is about the three young descendants prophesied to combat evil and preserve the Panday spirit by protecting the legendary sword.
 It stars Robert Villar, Sabrina Man and Julian Marcus Trono as the Panday kids.
 Marvin Agustin played the main nemesis of Flavio, Lizardo, who previously played by Philip Salvador from the Ang Panday reboot film.
 Iza Calzado, who is from the previous film, reprised her role as Maria Makiling.
 The theme song of the series is performed by Parokya ni Edgar.